webplatform/docs-wpd/Implementation_Patterns/index.md

 {{#set:Animatable=Yes}}
 </syntaxhighlight>

+{{Note | As with other built-in "templates" that start with a #, that's a '''colon''', not a pipe after "set" }}

 In practice you'll often see property calls inside of template definitions, and so often the value will be set via a parameter call.

 ====Queries====